kkusima/Simple-CO-Oxidation-Microkinetic-Modelling/README.md

 # Simple-CO-Oxidation-Microkinetic-Modelling
-Simple CO Oxidation Microkinetic Modelling: Hardcoding and Generalized examples for fitting purposes
+Simple CO Oxidation Microkinetic Models.
+Includes Hardcoded and Generalized examples, all for fitting purposes